 In the northeast US, a frappe is synonymous with milk shake, and coffee may or may not be included.
 One thing is certain, no matter where you are, frappes are sweet and delicious on a hot day.

-Whether you’re making a causal automatic drip coffee or trying to perfect the delicate balance of a latte macchiato, so much is riding on getting the right size and consistent coffee grind.
+Whether you’re making a casual automatic drip coffee or trying to perfect the delicate balance of a latte macchiato, so much is riding on getting the right size and consistent coffee grind.
 If you don’t you will sabotage your efforts before you even put the grounds in the machine.

 Guidelines are after all guides.
 Don't let it stop you from getting creative!
 Experiment with different grind sizes for your drinks and you might be discover a unique blend!